 Candida infection in the oropharynx is due to active substance deposition.
 Advising the patient to rinse the mouth out with water after each dose will minimise the risk.
 Oropharyngeal Candida infection usually responds to topical anti-fungal treatment without the need to discontinue the inhaled corticosteroid.
+If oropharyngeal thrush occurs, patients should also rinse their mouth with water after the as-needed inhalations.

 Paradoxical bronchospasm may occur very rarely, affecting less than 1 in 10,000 people, with an immediate increase in wheezing and shortness of breath after dosing.
-Paradoxical bronchopasm responds to a rapid-acting inhaled bronchodilator and should be treated straightaway.
-GoResp Digihaler should be discontinued immediately, the patient should be assessed and an alternative therapy is instituted if necessary (see section 4.4).
+Paradoxical bronchospasm responds to a rapid-acting inhaled bronchodilator and should be treated straightaway.
+DuoResp Spiromax should be discontinued immediately, the patient should be assessed and an alternative therapy is instituted if necessary (see section 4.4).